 Tooluze Butane Heater

 Butane is by far one of the best ways to heat up your tent in a flash.
 It beats waiting for ages if your electric heat just can’t output the right heat quickly enough.
-This ultra-portable emergency heater uses cartridges, so you won’t have to hook it up to a large propane gas tank.
+Tooluze is an ultra-portable emergency heater which uses cartridges, so you won’t have to hook it up to a large propane gas tank.
 When the chilly air rolls in over the hills while you’re hopping into the tent for the night, you can flip this on, and get rid of that frosty air.
 Turn winter into summer in seconds.
 With a ceramic burner for optimal heating, and a 100gm/hr rate of gas consumption, you’ll be ready to keep the heat burning through the night, and awaken to a warm tent, and a fresh day.

 CE Certificate for safety.